Islam in Tunisia

-Islam is the official state religion in Tunisia.
-According to CIA, 99.1% of its adherents are Sunni Muslims.
+Islam is the dominant religion in Tunisia.
+According to the United States CIA, 99.1% of its adherents are Sunni Muslims.
 The constitution of Tunisia states that the country's “religion is Islam”, the government is the “guardian of religion”, and requires that the president be Muslim.
-The predominant madhhab in the country is the Maliki school.
+However, since 2022 The constitution of Tunisia does not state that the country's "religion is Islam".
+Instead, it says that the country is part of the Islamic world and that the government protects the interests of Islam and requires that the president be Muslim.
+The predominant madhhab in the country is the Maliki.
 The Tunisian island of Djerba is home to a population of Ibadi Muslims.

 Overview

-Majority Muslims in Tunisia nominally belonging to the Sunni Malikite madhhab.
-There is no reliable data on the number of practicing Muslims.
-There is a Sufi Muslim community, but no statistics regarding their size.
-Reliable sources report that many Sufis left the country shortly after independence when their religious buildings and land reverted to the Government.
-Although the Sufi community is small, its tradition of mysticism permeates the practice of Islam throughout the country.
-During annual Ramadan festivals, Sufis provide public cultural entertainment by performing religious dances.
+The majority of Muslims in Tunisia are Sunni, following the Maliki madhhab.
+However, there are no reliable statistics on relative religiosity.
+Various Sufi orders are influential to Islamic practice in Tunisia - particularly the Shadhili Order, which is significant across North Africa.